dakotasmith1337/dudebot/README.md

 - Reminders, available both in offset and non-offset format (5 minutes from now vs 7 pm tonight)

-- New user join messages
+- Automated greeting messages when a new user joins

-- Simple management of roles dedicated specifically to colors
+- Simple management of roles that exist purely to give usernames colors

+- Detailed help command that can provide information about any command, subcommand, or even specific parameter

 - And of course, a command to trigger a random The Big Lebowski quote